LukePappa/Ourism/text.md

 The next degree of surrender is complete surrender, where divine love consumes you.
 You feel God in your whole body.

-The final degree of surrender is utter and complete surrender, where union with God is reached.
+The final degree of surrender is utter and complete surrender, where union with God is attained.

-The frequency, length, and degree of these experiences will trend upward with time, but each day is different.
+The frequency, length, and degree of surrendering trend upward with time, but each day is different.